Wednesday, May 27, 2009

 Thursday, May 21, 2009

-This Phone May Be Tapped!
+53 -- This Phone May Be Tapped!
+(Bulawayo: Dec 1977)

 Stan was as much a puzzle to me as I probably was to him.
-When I first met him, I was new the Chaplain Corps and he was completing a six month period of service as a sergeant-chaplain.
+When I first met him, I was new to the Chaplain Corps and he was completing a six month period of service as a sergeant-chaplain.
 He had been a member of PATU (Police Anti-Terrorist Unit) when he received his “call to ministry” as a Baptist pastor.
 As a preparation for full-time ministry he had been begun coursework and for practical experience, transferred to the Chaplain Corps.

 He functioned as aide-de-camp to the Chaplain General.
 If I remember correctly, as he finished his tour as a chaplain, he was heading to a seminary in South Africa to finish his coursework.
 About the time we moved to Bulawayo, he returned to Rhodesia as pastor of a Baptist church in Bulawayo.

 What was a bit strange was that he began wearing a clerical collar, something unknown in Baptist circles.
 He told me that he thought that it commanded respect, especially from the British Rhodesians with their Anglican backgrounds.
-Rhodesians with an Afrikaner background would be also be accustomed to the collar with their Dutch Reformed ministers.
+Rhodesians with an Afrikaner background would also be accustomed to the collar with their Dutch Reformed ministers.
 It was odd, but who was I to judge oddness?
 After all, I knew just how odd I was with my anti-clerical, anti-organized church, Jesus Freak/Thiemite, pistol packin’, foul-mouthed persona.

 But because Stan had always been forthcoming with me and had gone out of his way to help me adjust to life in the chaplaincy, I felt that I could trust him with my own misgivings about God’s plan for my life.
 One evening after a day at the barracks, I gave him a phone call.